ypo777/ypo777/README.md

 - 🔭 I’m currently working on Pandas and Numpy.
 - 🌱 I’m currently learning Machine Learning and Ansible.
 - 👯 I’m looking to collaborate on ML related with Burmese Language.
-- 🤔 I’m looking for help with Math related with ML.
+- 🤔 I’m looking for help with Math related for ML.
 - 💬 Ask me about OOP and any tech related stuffs.
 - 📫 How to reach me:
    - 🐦 **Twitter** [YPO_007](https://twitter.com/YPO_007)